 3 SCH.
 This course provides students with experience in public health practice through directed work in practice settings.
-Students are required to commit a substantial number of hours to the practice experience, produce a written report of project(s) undertaken in the placement, and give a poster presentation of their practice experience.
+Students are required to commit 135 hours to the practice experience, produce a written report of project(s) undertaken in the placement, and give a poster presentation of their practice experience.
 Placements and practice activities are selected to complement the student's academic and professional plans.
-Students must obtain approval of their choice of practice placement and plan for the practice experience plan in the semester prior to registering in SPH 5800.
+Students must obtain approval of their choice of practice placement and plan for the practice experience in the semester prior to registering in SPH 5850.
 SPH 5850 requirements may be completed over the period of more than one semester with approval of the practice coordinator.
-The student must maintain continuing enrollment in SPH 5850 until the requirements are completed.
 This course is graded on a Pass/Fail basis only.
+Prerequisite: Students must have completed 21 credit hours, 6 of those hours must come from their own departmental concentration area.